-Since in 3D printing we aim to produce correctly meshed models, to be exported as .stl files, it’s reassuring to know that a 3D model obtained through Inventor will almost certainly result in a closed manifold and correctly shelled mesh.
-But still, besides paying attention to meeting the design rules (Related to the material guides) some care is necessary in order to produce a correct .stl file in the exporting phase of the modeling process.
-These steps, along with the description of some tools to check the model and some other tips, will be covered in this tutorial.
+Since in 3D printing we aim to produce correctly meshed models, to be exported as .stl files, it’s reassuring to know that a 3D model created with Autodesk Inventor software will almost certainly result in a closed manifold and correctly shelled mesh.
+But still, besides paying attention to meeting the design rules, related to the material guidelines, some care is necessary in order to produce a correct .stl file in the exporting phase of the modeling process.
+These steps, along with the description of some tools to check the 3D models and some other tips, will be covered in this 3D CAD design tutorial.

-Previous, basic knowledge of the software is required in order to get the most from this tutorial.
-Autodesk provides lots of great videos and tutorials for getting started with Inventor.
+Previous basic knowledge of this 3D CAD software is required in order to get the most from this tutorial.
+Autodesk provides lots of great videos and tutorials for getting started with Autodesk Inventor.

 The version used in this tutorial is Autodesk Inventor 2014.
 You can download the student edition of Autodesk Inventor for free.
-This version fully reproduces the features of the commercially available software, and doesn’t produce any kind of watermark or other limitations in the output .stl files.
+On Autodesk Inventor's website, you'll also learn more about the system requirements of this design software.
+This version fully reproduces the features of the Autodesk Inventor professional software and doesn’t produce any kind of watermark or other limitations in the output .stl Inventor files.